choonkending/useful-javascript-patterns/design-patterns/decorator.md

 .catch(error => doSomeOtherThings)
 ```

 Kewl right?
-It's like a contract, only without having to sign your life away.
+Interfaces are like contracts, without having to sign your life away.

 Back to reality now though.